Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 We earn a commission if you click this link and make a purchase at no additional cost to you.

 4. Lead by example by modelling good listening.
-Leading by example and listening to your child first will go a long way in avoiding unnecessary tantrums in 4 year olds.
+Leading by example, giving your child positive attention and listening to them first will go a long way in avoiding unnecessary temper tantrums in 4 year olds.

 7. Maintain a happy and positive family atmosphere.
 4 year olds are very sensitive to their environment and the happier and calmer their surroundings are… the fewer tantrums they will have.